Skip to Content

 If you like the idea of creating a new take on the retro style, this haircut might be a great option for you to try.

-This style is fun and doesn’t take itself too seriously, making it a perfect fit for that fun-loving guy.
+I find this style quite a bit of fun, not taking itself too seriously, making it a perfect fit for that fun-loving guy.

 Burst Fade Mohawk

-Looking for a cool way to sport a mohawk?
-This cut could be for you.
+If you're looking for a cool way to sport a mohawk then this cut could be for you.

 Whether you have straight, wavy, curly, or kinky locks, you can rock this version of the iconic mohawk hairstyle.